firstdraft/guides/teacherplan-domain-modeling-exercise.md

 # TeacherPlan Domain Modeling Exercise

+Imagine that a principal of a high school has approached you with a problem.
+She has a system to help the teachers at her school devise improvement plans for themselves, but it struggling to keep track of all of the paperwork involved with it.
+She wants to hire you to build an app tp help.

 We want to make it easy for teachers and coaches to draft, discuss, revise, and approve improvement plans.
 See [this document](https://docs.google.com/document/d/1CVDEl5MJpaSIMH6ReWQq5AUft4RDE_CfHOASCDNWw8A/edit?usp=sharing) for real sample data.

+Our goal is to come up with a domain model to capture this data, and support the following:

  - A user can create an Improvement Plan.
  - Improvement Plans have one or more Goals.